Higher Education in Brunei Darussalam

 There are no medical schools in Brunei at this time but there are schools dedicated to the teaching of nursing and midwifery.
 Petroleum and natural gas are the sources of the nation’s wealth, making this an ideal location to study geology, engineering, transport, and other disciplines related to these natural resources.

 Most of the land outside the urban areas is rainforest, home to many unique species of flora and fauna, a geographic consideration for students interested in studying these fields.
 A substantial indigenous population provides a unique study opportunity for students interested in ancient cultures, evolution, archaeology, and the study of the history of man in general.

 Communications, international business, and foreign relations are important considerations for the student studying abroad in Brunei.
 Brunei is conveniently located in the midst of some of Asia’s most cosmopolitan cities so travel to them is relatively easy and inexpensive.

 All foreign students must provide proof of health insurance upon enrollment.
 Coverage must be effective during the student’s entire term of study.

 Check with your homeland’s embassy for assistance in obtaining a visa to study in Brunei.
 In addition to travel authorization, an international student must submit three complete sets of application forms and certified copies of academic certification.
 The UBD has a late March deadline for submitting these documents.

-Brunei is an absolute Islamic government which uses a system of law fashioned from that of British common law.
+Brunei is an absolute Islamic government that uses a system of law fashioned from that of British common law.
 Its laws are published in English.
-In certain situations, however, Islamic sharia law takes precedent over British common law.
+In certain situations, however, Islamic Sharia law takes precedence over British common law.
 Law enforcement can be harsh, with lengthy prison sentences and caning as punishment.

 Brunei loves its cars, where there's one privately owned vehicle for every 2.09 people.
 Students from the US will find that gasoline in Brunei is about half the price they pay stateside.